Synceratus/Synceratus/README.md

 ### 👀 Take A Peek! <img align="right" src="https://komarev.com/ghpvc/?username=Synceratus&style=flat&label=PEEKERS!&color=07a892">

-Hello there, I'm Zaiden! 👋 I'm an 18-year-old student who's interested in the tech field, specifically computer science and cybersecurity.
+Hello there, I'm Zaiden! 👋 I'm an 18-year-old student interested in the tech field, specifically computer science and cybersecurity.
+I'm new to open-source contribution and maintenance, and as of now, I'm mainly working on small educational projects that allow me to get new experiences and learn new stuff.
+Always happy to take on challenges and get some knowledge out of them.
+Wanna talk?
+Scroll down to find out how!

 ---